osg-htc/docs/docs/security/host-certs.md

 To acquire a host certificate, you must submit a request to a Certificate Authority (CA).
 We recommend requesting host certificates from one of the following CA services:

-- [InCommon](https://www.incommon.org/cert/): an IGTF-accredited CA for services that interact with the WLCG;
+- [InCommon IGTF Server CA](https://www.incommon.org/certificates/): InCommon Certificate Service includes an IGTF-accredited CA named IGTF Server CA for services that interact with the WLCG;
   requires a subscription, generally held by an institution
 - [Let's Encrypt](https://letsencrypt.org/): a free, automated, and open CA frequently used for web services;
   see the [security team's position on Let's Encrypt](https://opensciencegrid.org/security/LetsEncryptOSGCAbundle/) for more details

-- If neither of the above options work for your site, the OSG also accepts all [IGTF-accredited CAs](https://repo.opensciencegrid.org/cadist/).
+If neither of the above options work for your site, the OSG also accepts all [IGTF-accredited CAs](https://repo.opensciencegrid.org/cadist/).

 Use this page to learn how to request and install host certificates on an OSG resource.